alexgrgr/CTU-Spark-NLP/README.md

 As before, possible sensitive data could be stored safely in your databases and in this example we will use *Smartsheet* again for storing the links to the products datasheets.

-This new arquitecture looks like this:
+This is how the new arquitecture looks like:

 ![Architecture](docs/images/architecture.png)